 Soon, the ghost—along with its friend, a creepy dude who also has a goatee—starts killing members of the group.
 They begin by impaling Laura with a spike just after a sideboob-heavy shower scene.

 When John visits the scene of the murder, Adam West's character shows up for the first of a series of single-shot appearances.
 He plays a mysterious, angelic soothsayer who seems to be really into Jesus.
 The soothsayer tells John, "Life is short, my friend, and to be treasured."

 One of John's friends boots up his computer and uses JazzySearch.com to search the World Wide Web for the killer.
 They find out that he lives next door.
-The internet was remarkable helpful even back in 2000.
+The internet was remarkably helpful even back in 2000.

 The ghost and John's next door neighbor keep their killing spree going.
-They engineer a car crash that puts John's girlfriend in a hospital, then the ghost possesses John and forces him to suffocate her while she's stuck in bed bed.
-Later, the ghost possesses a computer, causing a CD-ROM to eject at throat-slitting velocity, killing John's friend Eric.
+They engineer a car crash that puts John's girlfriend in a hospital, then the ghost possesses John and forces him to suffocate her while she's stuck in bed.
+Later, the ghost possesses a computer, causing a CD-ROM to eject at throat-slitting velocity, killing John's friend, Eric.

 There's a (spoiler alert) climactic showdown with the killer, whom John ends up shooting in the head.
 Then the ghost grows into a full-grown man-ghost.
 So Adam West appears and banishes the ghost to hell with an energy blast from his hands.

 Finally, once everything calms down, we see that all of our heroes are alive again, and it's the night of the party that started this all.
 Everything was apparently a vision they had during the initial seance.